influxdata/docs-v2/content/influxdb/v2.0/query-data/influxql.md

 ## Query a mapped bucket with InfluxQL

 The [InfluxDB 1.x compatibility API](/influxdb/v2.0/reference/api/influxdb-1x/) supports
-all InfluxDB 1.x client libraries and integrations in InfluxDB 2.0.
+all InfluxDB 1.x client libraries and integrations in InfluxDB Cloud and InfluxDB OSS 2.0.

 To query a mapped bucket with InfluxQL, use the `/query` 1.x compatibility endpoint (see CURL example below), and include the following in your request: